Provider Datalab – Installation Guide

 In short: choose your target namespace (e.g.,

-workspace), apply the provider configs there, and create yourDatalabclaims in that namespace.
+workspace), apply the provider configs there, create or provision the referenced object-storage credentials there, and create yourDatalabclaims in that namespace.

 Prerequisites